SDFIdk/ea-modelling-tools-java/README.md

    2. **(required)** `EA_JAVA_API` must point to the folder Java API in your EA installation folder (see also the prerequisites) and is used in the .bat-files.
 This environment variable is defined by the EA Modelling Tools.
    3. **(conditional)** **Only if** another java.exe is to be used than the one invoked by calling `java` on the command line, `JAVACMD` must point to the java.exe that is to be used for running the tools. `JAVACMD` must not contain whitespace. `JAVACMD` is used in the .bat-files.
 This environment variable is defined by the [appassembler-maven-plugin](https://github.com/mojohaus/appassembler).

-      💡 Get all the details of the default java by calling `java -XshowSettings:properties --version` on the command line.
+      💡 Get all the details of the default java by calling `java -XshowSettings:properties -version` on the command line.

    ```bat